Concordium/concordium-update-proposals/source/ID/concordium-did.rst

 ``did:ccd:pkc:0c7f4421e44a4385850b883e3bbf098f5a9853ef6f1a862c2ce2856381b5f5e3``

-A smart contract instance with the ``viewIssuerKeys`` entrypoint that does not take any parameters
+A smart contract instance with the ``issuerKeys`` entrypoint that does not take any parameters

-``did:ccd:sci:321/viewIssuerKeys``
+``did:ccd:sci:321/issuerKeys``

-A smart contract instance with the ``viewCredentialData`` entrypoint taking a parameter
+A smart contract instance with the ``credentialEntry`` entrypoint taking a parameter

-``did:ccd:sci:123/viewCredentialData?parameter=ee763364dc1a47d6aa4cc6bdb005e2b2``
+``did:ccd:sci:123/credentialEntry/ee763364dc1a47d6aa4cc6bdb005e2b2``

 Concordium DID Documents